What we know about the missing Titanic-exploring submersible

 Coast Guard officials estimated on Monday afternoon the submersible had “somewhere between 70 to the full 96 hours” of oxygen – potentially giving rescuers until Friday to locate and retrieve the vessel.

 But the depth of the area where they went missing could pose a challenge.
-The deepest ever underwater rescue was that of Roger Chapman and Roger Mallinson, who were rescued from a submersible at depths of 1,575 feet in 1973.
+The deepest ever underwater rescue was that of Roger Chapman and Roger Mallinson, who were rescued from the Pisces III submersible at depths of 1,575 feet in 1973.
 They were trapped for 76 hours before finally being hauled to the surface.

 The Titanic wreckage is much deeper, sitting nearly 13,000 feet below sea level.

-Other factors complicating the search include its distance from the coast, local weather conditions, and unknowns like the state of the submersible and whether it has working equipment like acoustic pingers that can be detected by search teams.
+Other factors complicating the search include its remote location, local weather conditions, and unknowns like the state of the submersible and whether it has working equipment like acoustic pingers that can be detected by search teams.

+According to CNN meteorologists, the area is seeing choppy seas up to six feet high, and foggy conditions.
+While not unusual for the region, this could cause delays for search parties due to difficulty using aerial equipment in low clouds.

 What is the submersible?